 In order for a C&S stockholder to exercise appraisal rights, (1) you must submit a written demand for appraisal to C&S before the stockholder vote is taken on the proposal to adopt the merger agreement, (2) you must not submit a blank proxy or otherwise vote in favor of the proposal to adopt the merger agreement and (3) you must hold the shares of C&S common stock of record when you submit your written demand for appraisal and continue to hold them through the effective time of the merger.
 Your failure to follow the procedures specified under the DGCL will result in the loss of your appraisal rights.
 The DGCL requirements for exercising appraisal rights are described in further detail in this joint proxy statement/prospectus, and the relevant section of the DGCL regarding appraisal rights is reproduced and attached as Appendix D to this joint proxy statement/prospectus.
-If you hold your shares of C&S common stock through a broker, bank or other nominee and you wish to exercise appraisal rights, you should consult with your broker, bank or other nominee.
+If you hold your shares of C&S common stock through a broker, bank or other nominee to determine the appropriate procedures for the making of a demand for appraisal by such broker, bank or other nominee.